-You can use the following example command to generate a random key: echo (tr - dc - 20-9) < (dev/urandom | head - 20)
+You can use the following example command to generate a random key: echo (tr -dc 'a-z0-9' < /dev/urandom | head -c 20)

+'''

 'wopi.token.key' => 'replace-with-your-own-random-string',

+'''

 Microsoft Office Online instance URL

 This is the URL of the Microsoft Office Online instance ownCloud communicates with.
 Keep in mind that you need to grant communication access at your Microsoft Office Online instance with this ownCloud instance.
 For further information, read the ownCloud documentation.